What is an income statement?

 - Deferred tax – Deferred tax arises due to difference in the income recognition between the tax laws and the company’s accounting methods.

-Purpose of the Income Statement
+Purpose of the Profit and Loss Account

 The primary purpose of Statement of Profit and Loss is to showcase how much profit or loss a company has generated during the year.
 However, apart from this, there are various other purposes that the P&L account serves –